Lockheed Constellation Survivors

 • No offers were forthcoming and on March 8, 2007 the coveted export permit was issued

-• Aircraft was transported from Toronto to the old Griffis AFB in Rome, NY on June 7, 2007 where it will be reassembled, inspected, repaired, painted in TCA colors and transported to Seattle for display at the MOF.
-This effort is expected to take upwards of 12 months to complete
+• Transported from Toronto to the former Griffis AFB in Rome, NY on June 7, 2007 where, over the next two years, it was inspected, repaired, reassembled and painted in TCA colors by the Empire Aero Center

 Page Top Homepage L1049